oriches/Simple.Rest/README.md

 Simple.Rest
 ===========

-A library to simplify the calling of a RESTful web service from a .Net client application.
+A .Net Portable Class Library to simplify the calling of a RESTful web service from a .Net client application.

+Currently we support the following .Net versions:

+Supported versiom:

+	.NET framework 4.0 and higher,
+	.NET for Windows Store Apps,
+	Silverlight 5.0

 # Introduction